Initiate list

 Write an if-else statement that prints whether a person has high (more than 100), low (lower than 50) or normal blood pressure (between 50 and 100).

-Write an if-else statement that assigns people high, moderate or low health risk based on their smoking habits (variable
+Write an if-else statement that assigns people high, moderate or low health risk based on their smoking habits (

 Smoker and BMI greater than 35 -> high risk